How to align cybersecurity investment with your business risk

 To address this, C-Risk has launched a three-part series of webinars, aiming to share best practice on how to factor IT security control performance in order to calculate cyber risk in financial terms.

 The guest speaker at the webinar was Jack Jones, an authority in cyber risk management who created the FAIR standard, and who currently serves as chief Risk scientist at Risk Lens.
-“Organisations absolutely need to be very good at identifying where they need to be spending their time and effort,” he said.
-“If an organisation believes it should be investing in encryption, multi-factor authentication or a SIEM solution, or whatever the case might be, it’s their responsibility to understand whether that’s a good investment or not.”
+“Organizations absolutely need to be very good at identifying where they need to be spending their time and effort,” he said.
+“If an organization believes it should be investing in encryption, multi-factor authentication or a SIEM solution, or whatever the case might be, it’s their responsibility to understand whether that’s a good investment or not.”

 The webinar looked at the role of FAIR (Factor Analysis of Information Risk), an independent standard for quantifying and managing information risk.
 This has generated a lot of excitement and anticipation within the risk management community, according to Tom Callaghan, Co-founder of C-Risk and co-chair of the FAIR Institute Paris chapter.